Awara Baap: Plot

 Raj is the only son of the rich man Seth Gopal Das.
 His childhood and teenage years were very lonely as his mother died when he was a child.
-Raj starts drinking in his adulthood and also gradually distances himself from his father.
-Raj starts living in a palatial bungalow, in the same city where Seth Gopal Das has his residence.
-Raj occasionally comes to the residence, the main bungalow where Seth Gopal Das lives.
-On a trip to a snowy mountain, Raj gets to meet a girl named Rupa.
+He starts drinking in his adulthood and also gradually distances himself from his father.
+Raj starts living in a palatial bungalow in the same city as his father and occasionally comes to the main bungalow where Seth Gopal Das lives.
+On a trip to a snowy mountain, Raj meets a girl named Rupa.
 He protects Rupa from entering into the flesh trade.
-Then he decides to drop her to her home, but due to the bad condition of the roads he is forced to stay in a cottage with her.
-As the weather becomes cold, Raj develops shivering and to protect him, Rupa decides to blow air from her mouth into his and embrace him.
+Then he decides to drop her off at her home, but due to the bad condition of the roads, he is forced to stay in a cottage with her.
+As the weather becomes cold, Raj develops shivering, and to protect him, Rupa decides to blow air from her mouth into his and embrace him.
 By doing this, she manages to revive him.
-In the morning, Raj says she should have not done such a thing for his well-being in the night.
-Rupa says, she was grateful to him as he had saved her from being forced to sell her body, so she didn't mind doing what she eventually did.
-Hearing this, Raj becomes happy and inquires whom she lives with; she says she is alone in that area as she has to send money to her dad in distant village.
-Raj asks her whether she would like to stay with him and then she agrees to join him.
-Also while being in love with Raj, Rupa makes him promise her that he won't take to drinking with her being in his life.
-After he reaches his home, he gets to meet Bihari and learns that Bihari has come on his father's order, to take him to his father's residence as some guests are going to arrive.
+In the morning, Raj says she should not have done such a thing for his well-being in the night.
+Rupa says she was grateful to him as he had saved her from being forced to sell her body, so she didn't mind doing what she eventually did.
+Hearing this, Raj becomes happy and inquires who she lives with; she says she is alone in that area as she has to send money to her dad in a distant village.
+Raj asks her whether she would like to stay with him, and then she agrees to join him.
+Also, while being in love with Raj, Rupa makes him a promise that he won't take to drinking with her in his life.
+After he reaches his home, he gets to meet Bihari, who has come on his father's orders, to take him to his father's residence, as some guests are going to arrive.
 Raj agrees to come in the evening for dinner and there he notices that his father has fixed his engagement with another girl.
-Raj learns that Gopal Das fixed the marriage with the daughter of Jamuna Das, as he was going to get huge amount in the form of a dowry for his son's wedding and he is in dire need of money, thanks to the incident of one of his ships sinking in the sea and that it was not covered by an insurance policy taken by Gopal's company.
+Raj learns that Gopal Das fixed his marriage with the daughter of Jamuna Das, to get a huge amount in the form of a dowry for his son's wedding and he is in dire need of money, due to an incident in which one of his ships, not covered by insurance, sank.
 Raj disagrees to marry Jamuna Das' daughter.
 Bihari discloses to Gopal Das that the reason for Raj's refusing to marry the girl of his choice is because Raj has brought a girl to his house and is interested in marrying her.
-Gopal Das decides to meet Rupa personally and he tells about the financial problem he is into and how Raj's marriage with the girl of his choice would help both him and Raj.
-Gopal asks Rupa whether she is not more concerned about Raj's welfare and if she is, then she should not marry him and convince him to marry the other girl.
+Gopal Das decides to meet Rupa personally and tells her about the financial problem he is in.
+He explains how Raj's marriage with the girl of his choice would help both him and Raj.
+Gopal asks Rupa whether she is not more concerned about Raj's welfare, and if she is, then she should not marry him and convince him to marry the other girl.